The-Chinese-Room/InkpotDemo/README.md

 * **Flow**<br>
 Shows current, and all other active flow names.<br><br>
 * **Variables**<br>
-Shows a list of all variables defined.<br><br>
+Shows a list of all variables defined.<br>
-Bools, ints, floats and strings can be edited directly.<br><br> List types require that the item is defined in an origin, ie a LIST declaration within the ink script.<br>
+Bools, ints, floats and strings can be edited directly.<br>
+List types require that the item is defined in an origin, ie a LIST declaration within the ink script.<br>
 When adding items from other lists, prefix the item name with the origin name of the other list.<br>
-Lists can be expanded inline and set using the check the values you want to set in the list.<br><br> Variables can be filtered based on their name, by using the filter field at the top.<br><br> Variables can be pinned so that they appear at the top of the list for when you have a lot variables.<br><br>
+Lists can be expanded inline and set using the check the values you want to set in the list.<br>
+Variables can be filtered based on their name, by using the filter field at the top.<br>
+Variables can be pinned so that they appear at the top of the list for when you have a lot variables.<br>
 * **Origins**<br>
 Shows all of the list origins that are present in the current story. <br>
 A list origin defines the items that can be present in a list variable.<br>